lodash/lodash/SECURITY.md

 If you discover a security vulnerability, please use one of the following means of communications to report it to us:

-- Report the security issue to the Node.js Security Working Group through the [HackerOne program](https://hackerone.com/nodejs-ecosystem) for ecosystem modules on npm, or to [Snyk Security Team](https://snyk.io/vulnerability-disclosure).
+- Report the security issue to [Snyk Security Team](https://snyk.io/vulnerability-disclosure).
 They will help triage the security issue and work with all involved parties to remediate and release a fix.

 Note that time-frame and processes are subject to each program’s own policy.